joehewett/super-simple-blog/posts/draft_llm-bad-takes.md

 thumbnail: '/img/blog/thumbnail17.png'
 ---

-These are rough notes for a talk I am giving in November.
+### WIP: These are rough notes for a talk I am giving in November.
 They are not complete yet.

+### Plan

-n this script we talk about 4 bad arguments:
+In this essay we will talk about 4 bad arguments:

 * 1) GPTs are only trying to predict the next token
   * Counter with analogy with jinclusive genetic fitness